betaglot/plantabeta/docs/guide/What/PutPlantValue.md

 ### Badge Value

 - By learning all the theory and practices of <eko>PlantaBeta</eko>, you can become a Highballer.
 - Increase your Personal Best (PB) Planting Day.
-Planting 2,000 in a day is a standard checkpoint for Planters across Canada.
+Planting 2,000 in a day is a standard checkpoint for Plantors across Canada.
 - Total trees planted during your career is usually 100,000+.
 Achieving a million trees planting is a badge to be proud of.
-- Get a perfect score on <eko>PlantaBeta</eko>'s tests to add to your CV when applying for Planter jobs.
+- Get a perfect score on <eko>PlantaBeta</eko>'s tests to add to your CV when applying for Plantor jobs.

 ---

 ### Wellness

-- <eko>PlantaBeta</eko> is designed to [reduce Planter injury](/guide/Why/Injury).
+- <eko>PlantaBeta</eko> is designed to [reduce Plantor injury](/guide/Why/Injury).

 ---